Parent and Family Engagement

-- Hold an annual meeting, at a convenient time for parents, to discuss the school's parental involvement plan, how funding may be spent and the rights of parents.
+- Hold an annual meeting, at a convenient time for parents, to discuss the school's Parent and Family Engagement Policy/School-Parent Compact, how funding may be spent, and the rights of parents.

-- Develop jointly, with the school's parents, the school's Parental Involvement Policy and a School-Parent Compact.
+- Develop jointly, with the school's parents, the school's Parent and Family Engagement Policy/School-Parent Compact.

 - Provide full opportunities for participation of parents with limited English proficiency and parents of migratory children in a language and format they can understand.